funwithbrains/funwithbrains.github.io/_games/mafia_vampires.md

 > You think you are an ordinary Villager.
 But in truth, you cannot be killed by Vampires!
 What's more, if only one Vampire survives, they cannot win without lynching you!
 If you are the last Villager alive when there is only one Vampire, the village wins.
 The Vampires and the Death Cultists already know your identity, even though you do not.
 If you die, everyone will learn that you were The Chosen One.
 >
 > * Vampire Resistance: If you would be killed by a Vampire ability, instead you are not.
+> * Conversion Resistance: If you would be recruited to another faction, instead you are not.

 > ##### Shaman (1)
 >